oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 #### API Design

-VM/vm_dynamic entities should have additional hash properties
+VM/vm_dynamic entities should have additional hash properties New VmDevice BE and VmDeviceDAO to handle all changes on vm_device

 #### Generic Device